acklenx/feltronics/README.md

 ## ➡️ Access the Full Guide

-The complete step-by-step assembly instructions, parts list, and connector ideas are located in the primary file of this repository.
+The complete step-by-step assembly instructions, part list, and connector ideas are located in the primary file of this repository.

 1. Clone this repository to your local computer.